acumos/system-integration/docs/z2a/configuration.rst

 Kong - API Gateway for Acumos (deprecated)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  NOTE: Basic Kong configuration has been integrated into the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.
+  NOTE: Kong configuration has been removed from the ``z2a/1-acumos/1-acumos.sh`` installation/configuration script.

 MariaDB - Common Data Services (CDS)